EniolaAdemola/simon-game/README.md

 ## Game Preview
 ![Capture](https://user-images.githubusercontent.com/107508295/177014072-96570803-a26a-4fc0-b71f-d68d8a4e2730.PNG)

+This project is basically about me learning about JavaScript, JQuery and DOM manipulation. i hope you also find it interesting

 Thanks! if you feel there's anything that can be done to improve the project kindly reach out to me below, to see the project or play the game [click me](https://simon-game-lilac.vercel.app/)